-Whether your income is above or below the Ohio state median income determines if you will be able to discharge all or most of your debts in Chapter 7, or will you be required to pay back at least a portion of your debt under Chapter 13.
-If your average gross earning for the six months before filing for bankruptcy is at or below the state median for your family size, you may file under Chapter 7 (assuming that you meet the other requirements).
-Simple!
+Whether your income is above or below the Ohio state median income determines if you will be able to discharge all or most of your debts in Chapter 7, or be required to pay back at least a portion of your debt under Chapter 13.
+If your average gross earning for the six months before filing for bankruptcy is at or below the state median for your family size, you may file under Chapter 7 (assuming you meet other requirements).

-On the other hand, if your average gross earnings for the six months before filing is over the median, you will have to takes a “means test” to determine if you qualify for Chapter 7.
+On the other hand, if your average gross earnings for the six months before filing is over the median, your attorney will perform a “means test” to determine if you qualify for Chapter 7.
 This means test considers your income minus certain allowable expenses.
-Frequently the results allow a debtor with substantial earnings but high expenses to file under Chapter 7.
+Frequently, the results allow a debtor with substantial earnings but high expenses to file Chapter 7.

 ARE YOU REALLY A HIGH-INCOME DEBTOR?

 Before jumping to meet the means test, debtors need to determine if they are actually high-income debtors for the purposes of the test.
 We often have clients with seemingly high earnings who are surprised that they fall below the state median.
 Many of these clients have not considered the size of their families.
-However, one of the most important factors in determining whether or not you are a high-income debtor is family size.
-For example, a family of four making $85,000 would have earnings well above the state median of $77,500 for their family size.
-But what if that family making $85,000 includes six members?
-Because the median state income medical for a family of six is $93,700, the debtors do not need to take the means test.
+One of the most important factors in determining whether or not you are a high-income debtor is family size.

 Even if the debtor is above the state median, it is often by much less than the debtor presumed.
 The closer your overall earnings are to the state median, the easier it is to pass the means test.